surajitsaikia27/surajitsaikia27.github.io/index.md

 - [Building and training a Convolution GAN with Keras](https://medium.com/analytics-vidhya/building-and-training-a-convolution-gan-with-keras-9e88cd348243)
 - [Building and training a Convolutional Neural Network (CNN) from scratch](https://medium.com/ai-in-plain-english/building-and-training-a-convolutional-neural-network-cnn-from-scratch-9a64bcc62c1)

-##  Projects
+#  Projects

 ### Self-driving race cars using Deepdrive (on Going)

+### Self-driving cars learns to race using Deep Reinforcement Learning
 <iframe width="560" height="315" src="https://www.youtube.com/embed/7NMKbAcX55k" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Recently completed mini-projects
+* The 3D cars learn to drive and race on their own using deep reinforcement learning.
+After several rounds of training using proximal policy optimization update, the cars can drive themselves to complete the circuit.
+The training environment is created using Unity ML with five race cars.

-- [Trainging self-driving race cars using Deep Reinforcement Learning and UNITY ML]
+### AI Car learns to reach its target using Deep Reinforcement Learning
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Oea_uqhDVfg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
  * In this video, a car learns to drive using deep reinforcement learning and Unity ML.
 The environment was created using UNITY 3D,  and C# code was used to assign colliders and reward functions.
 After training for several rounds using proximal policy optimization update, the car learns to reach the target